sukodai1234/Shelby-Real-time-Digital-Twin-City-RWA-Oracle/README.md

 Salinity Logic: I've added the structural_health_forecast function.
 This is crucial for coastal areas or near industrial zones, helping you choose the right materials right from the codebase stage.

 Real-time Streaming: The for loop simulates Shelby's continuous data recording every second, something Aptos/Shelby handles very smoothly thanks to its parallel processing mechanism.

-Next steps for you:
-This system can be packaged into a Flask API to send data to a React/Aptos interface.
-Would you like me to guide you on how to connect this Python logic to a real Smart Contract in Move (Aptos)?